Life-changing residential care for adults with learning disabilities, autism, physical disabilities and mental health conditions.

 Type of property

-The property has level access as well as a lift for internal access to upper floors.
-There are twenty-one apartments, each with an ensuite with a shower.
-There are two communal bathrooms with water-resistant flooring - one has an accessible hydro bath with a chair. here are also two communal dining rooms, four living rooms, a main kitchen and a training kitchen, three laundry rooms, a sensory garden, and an arts and crafts room.
+The property has level access throughout, as well as a lift for internal access to upper floors.
+There are twenty-one bedrooms, each with an en-suite wet room.
+There are two further communal bathrooms with water-resistant flooring - one has an accessible hydro bath with a chair.
+There are also two communal dining areas, three living rooms, a main kitchen and a training kitchen, three laundry rooms and an arts and crafts room.

 Valued in your community